py-pdf/pypdf/README.md

 ## Documentation

-Documentation soon will be available at
+Documentation soon will be available, although probably not at
 https://pythonhosted.org/PyPDF4/